tschneidereit/SwiftSuspenders/fallbackProviders.md

 - Can provide an injector-instantiated instance of any Class.
 - Does not support interfaces.

+To configure your injector to always allow instantiation of unmapped types requested for injection, just do:

+	injector.fallbackProvider = ClassProvider;

+The `ClassProvider` uses `injector.instantiateUnmapped` internally, so injected types can have nested injections fulfilled too.

 ## `instantiateUnmapped` always returns a fresh instance

 - Regardless of any mappings.